skade/rfcs/text/0000-finding-a-balance.md

 I hope that someone can find a better explanation what the aabba-structure of the limericks represents.

+This RFC currently relies on a sole limerick author, which hopefully advances in cloning technology - kicked off by this RFC - will fix in the near future.

+Alternatively, funding from Mozilla or the community for a full-time limerick working groups is an alternative.

 -- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?

 Many error messages will need to be ported.
 We believe a concerted community action will help fill the gaps quickly.
-Currently, only E502 and E0277 are ported.
+Currently, only E502, E0277, E0596 and a parse error are ported.

 This can be a community effort.